Thoughts on hardware / compute requirements for AGI

 Obviously the second will be orders of magnitude slower.[10]

-By analogy, I feel pretty comfortable chopping off a big factor—even an order of magnitude or more—to account for the difference between “understanding the operating principles of the brain-like learning algorithms, and then implementing those same learning algorithms on our silicon chips in a sensible way” versus “simulating biological neurons which in turn are running those learning algorithms”.
+By analogy, I feel pretty comfortable chopping off a big factor—like, a really big factor, like maybe a factor of 100 (I’m stating this without justification)—to account for the difference between “understanding the operating principles of the brain-like learning algorithms, and then implementing those same learning algorithms on our silicon chips in a sensible way” versus “simulating biological neurons which in turn are running those learning algorithms”.

 Then there’s an additional small factor from the human brain spending compute on AGI-irrelevant tasks like olfaction, and a larger (but uncertain) factor from human brains presumably not having the optimal neural architecture / hyperparameters / etc. for doing science (since very little human evolution has happened since science was invented).